-The interface of the mounting structure to the module back rails must meet the technical requirements specified in this User Guide.
+The interface of the mounting structure to the module frame must meet the technical requirements specified in this User Guide.
 The mounting system design must provide adequate support for the module to prevent load damage from occurring based on the loading requirements for the given application and the chosen mounting locations.
-Structures must not come into direct contact with the surface or edges of the module glass.
+Structures must not come into direct contact with the surface or edges of the module glass or center cross brace(s).